BenoitTigeot/dotfiles/README.md

 ## Overview

-This repo is a skeleton/template repo for tracking dotfiles.
-It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles.
+This repo is base on a skeleton/template repo for tracking dotfiles.
+It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles plus very few dotfiles.

 ## Using this repo

-First, fork this repo.

-Then, add your dotfiles:

-    $ git clone git@github.com:username/dotfiles.git .dotfiles
-    $ cd .dotfiles
-    $  # edit files
-    $  # edit files
-    $ git push origin master

-Finally, to install your dotfiles onto a new system:
+To install your dotfiles onto a new system:

     $ cd $HOME
-    $ git clone git@github.com:username/dotfiles.git .dotfiles
+    $ git clone git@github.com:BenoitTigeot/dotfiles.git .dotfiles
     $ ./.dotfiles/bin/dfm install # creates symlinks to install files

 ## Full documentation